 American Enterprise Group makes strides in diversity and inclusion initiatives

-The diversity and inclusion charter committee created a tagline as its guiding principle: “To guide the work of diversity and inclusion through our organization and support the mission of the company to THRIVE.”
+The DEI charter committee uses a tagline as its guiding principle: “To guide the work of diversity and inclusion through our organization and support the mission of the company to THRIVE.”

 So, what does it mean to THRIVE?
-It is an acronym that celebrates the uniqueness of AEG’s employees, focuses on being socially responsible, and seeks opportunities to showcase diverse perspectives and backgrounds, not only to function better as a team but also to serve clients better.
+It’s an acronym that celebrates the uniqueness of AEG’s employees, focuses on being socially responsible, and seeks opportunities to showcase diverse perspectives and backgrounds, not only to function better as a team but also to serve customers better.
 It’s defined as:

 - Toolkit: We are building resources for employee reference, including a diversity-driven book club, leadership training, and a culture of betterment philosophy.